 However, the logic of the phosphogypsum cement project is that the clinker it produces is not an end, but a by-product-the elimination of phosphogypsum and the production of sulfuric acid are the main industries, and the clinker is just something "brought out by the way".
 This production logic means that even if the market price of clinker falls, as long as the overall project can be profitable (sulfuric acid is sold and waste treatment fees can be obtained), production will not stop and supply will not be reduced.
 This is quite different from the operation logic of traditional cement enterprises through active regulation on the supply side when the market is under pressure.

 It is undeniable that the phosphogypsum cement route itself has its rationality-it absorbs the real solid waste and opens up the industrial closed-loop, which should not be totally denied.
 But the problem is that once such projects enter stable operation, the cement clinker they produce will enter the market at a very low marginal cost, which will exert continuous downward pressure on the normal cement price .
-Traditional cement enterprises can neither gain competitive advantage through price reduction (because rivals'cement is a "by-product") nor alleviate market pressure by reducing production (because rivals are not constrained by price signals), and the original market clearing mechanism will be seriously disturbed.
+Traditional cement enterprises can neither gain competitive advantage through price reduction (because the cement of rivals is a "by-product") nor alleviate market pressure by reducing production (because rivals are not constrained by price signals), and the original market clearing mechanism will be seriously disturbed.

 Some enterprises say that the phosphogypsum cement project may be "the last straw to crush the camel", although the words are heavy, it is not alarmist.
 In the